-BUS 550 Financial Management (3 credit hours).
-This course is an applied financial and managerial accounting course.
+BUS 550 Financial Management (3 credit hours) This course is an applied financial and managerial accounting course.
 The course focuses on the principles of financial and managerial accounting used to resolve difficult strategic and operational decisions.
 The objective of this course is to provide the decision makers with financial and managerial accounting theory, concepts, and tools necessary to make better financial management decisions as well as enable the student to make sound judgments regarding financial analyses performed by others.

-BUS 557 Applied Methods Capstone (3 credit hours).
-This course is intended to be a challenging and exciting capstone course for the graduate business school curriculum.
-Also, it provides a foundation for performing empirical research in business areas.
-The capstone course will be structured around a framework of measurement principles covered in the executive M.B.A program.
-The students will be required to use different methods and principles learned in this program as a foundation for their final project of the program.
+BUS 557 Applied Methods Capstone (3 credit hours) This course is intended to be a challenging and exciting capstone course for the graduate business school curriculum and it also provides a foundation for using methods to perform empirical research in business areas.
+The capstone course will be structured around a framework of measurement principles covered in the MBA program.
+The students will be required to use different methods and principles learned in this program as a foundation for their final project of the program, to include a presentation of a new entrepreneurial venture that encompasses concepts pertaining to business plans, marketing, strategy, competitive forces, and establishing a sustainable, competitive advantage.

-BUS 600 Managerial Communication (3 credit hours).
-Managerial Communication emphasizes communication competencies that can help ensure business success.
+BUS 600 Managerial Communication (3 credit hours) Managerial Communication emphasizes communication competencies that can help ensure business success.
 Students learn how to write effective, persuasive messages; conduct business research, analyze information, and write a business proposal or report; deliver an effective oral presentation with visual aids; and create corporate training materials.
 Also addressed are group dynamics, intercultural communication, media relations, and ethics.